OpenAstronomy/GSoC/application.md

 we take special care to involve all new people with our communities as much as we can.
 This applies as much to GSoC students as anyone else in our communities.
-We hope to convince them of the attractive and usability that our projects have for the long term.
+We hope to convince them of the attractiveness and usability that our projects have for the long term.
 Because many solar and astrophysicists are new to Python, we will invite the students to give tutorials about their contribution to astronomy and